eunbeejang/SeattleAirBNB/README.md

 > For this project, I'm interested in answering following questions about Seattle AirBNB Listings.

 1) What types of listings are popular?
-2) When is the best time of the year to start a marketing campagn?
+2) When is the best time of the year to rent out a place?
 3) How well can we predict the price of a listing?
 What aspects correlate well to listing prices?

 ### Data